itmm/hex/docs/index.md

 @inc(frag.md)
 ```
 * fragments are flexible macro definitions
-* they can be extended or replaced in later parts of the `.x`-file
+* they can be extended or replaced in later parts of the input file
 * fragments can be used before they are defined
 * if they are not defined in the end, they will be expanded to nothing
 * so even a partial program can be generated